digma-ai/helm-chart/charts/digma-ng/README.md

 1. ### Enforce Zone-Affinity for StatefulSet Pods Ensure the StatefulSet pod remains in the same zone as its data by configuring node affinity.
    ####  Affinity Example
-   Here’s how to set node affinity for the StatefulSets in values.yaml:
+   Here's how to set node affinity for the StatefulSets in values.yaml:
     ```yaml
     elasticsearch:
       master: